bostoncleek/ROS-Turtlebot-Navigation/bmapping/ReadMe.md

 Boston Cleek

 # Description
 The goal of this project was to implement rao-blackwellized particle filter SLAM from scratch.
 This package was developed and tested on Ubuntu 18.04 running ROS Melodic.
+This is a SLAM package part of a larger ROS navigation, mapping, and localization framework.

 # Dependencies